 “Why are people so upset?”
 I was asked recently.
 “People say this is price discrimination, but isn’t this just value-based pricing?
 That’s what we should all be doing, isn’t it?”

 The answer to this question can teach B2B companies an important lesson on how to price effectively.
-If you would like a hand with your pricing strategy, come see me at The Studio in Dallas.
+If you would like a hand with your pricing strategy, come see me at in Dallas.
 The Studio is SBI’s multimillion dollar, one-of-a-kind, state-of-the-art, executive briefing center.
 In a single day session we can

 Let’s answer the price discrimination question first.
 Yes, this is price discrimination.
 But price discrimination as a concept should not be viewed as negative.
 It simply means charging different prices for customers based on willingness-to-pay.
 Many companies do it, and it is essential to pricing excellence.
 I prefer the synonymous term Price Differentiation, due to the negative connotation of “discrimination”